rboro11/retro-game-classifier/README.md

 This repository contains a local-runtime workflow for building datasets, training image classifiers, evaluating results, exporting a deployment bundle, and serving predictions through a Gradio app.
 The current notebook pipeline mounts Drive storage, prepares local runtime paths, builds processed frame datasets, creates train/validation/test splits, trains EfficientNet-B0, evaluates it, exports the best model bundle, and prepares deployment assets for a Hugging Face Space.

+The primary end-to-end notebook for the current 3-class SMB1/SMB2/SMB3 image build is `notebooks/retro_game_classifier_1v2v3.ipynb`, which implements the local-runtime-first workflow described above.
+Earlier notebook iterations (including the original binary SMB1-vs-SMB3 build) are preserved under `notebooks/archive/` for historical reference and baseline comparison.

 ## Project phases

 The long-term roadmap is broader than the current 3-class image model and includes visual, audio, video, and multi-modal stages.
 The original project plan outlines six phases, starting from a binary screenshot classifier and expanding toward a larger multi-modal Mario identifier.